 I need three hundred thousand dollars.
 Come to think of it, maybe I need half a million dollars.
-I'm not really sure.
-I just know I have to own Singer Vehicle Design's restored, reimagined, and reborn and that's about what they cost.
+I’m not really sure.
+I just know I have to own Singer Vehicle Design’s restored, reimagined, and reborn Porsche 911 and that’s about what they cost.

 The price is variable because the cars are completely custom.
-And the $350 – $500,000 is the cost AFTER I deliver a pre-owned cherry 1990 – 1994 air-cooled model 964 to their California facility for the re-creation.
-I'll also need 50 or 60 grand to build a climate-controlled garage at home to store my gorgeous new/old 911.
-And I'll need a little more to pay for the trips back and forth to California to see my car being constructed and the shipping charges to get it home safe and sound.
-Of course I'd like to drive it cross-country but I can't imagine putting all those miles and wear and tear on my pride and joy.
+And the $350 – $500,000 is the cost AFTER I deliver a pre-owned cherry 1990 – 1994 air-cooled Porsche model 964 to their California facility for the re-creation.
+I’ll also need 50 or 60 grand to build a climate-controlled garage at home to store my gorgeous new/old 911.
+And I’ll need a little more to pay for the trips back and forth to California to see my car being constructed and the shipping charges to get it home safe and sound.
+Of course I’d like to drive it cross-country but I can’t imagine putting all those miles and wear and tear on my pride and joy.
 A stone chip in the baby blue and orange Gulf racing livery?
 OMG, perish the thought.

-Come to think of it, half a million won't really be enough.
-After all, this isn't the kind of car anyone spends their last pennies on—it has to be the kind of purchase that doesn't make a noticeable dent in your disposable income or net worth.
-The kind of purchase that the people on ' latest Richest People in America list could buy.
+Come to think of it, half a million won’t really be enough.
+After all, this isn’t the kind of car anyone spends their last pennies on—it has to be the kind of purchase that doesn’t make a noticeable dent in your disposable income or net worth.
+The kind of purchase that the people on Forbes’ latest Richest People in America list could buy.
 The kind of buy that folks like Jerry Seinfeld, Jay Leno, Russian oligarchs or some random Arab sheik might make on their way back from the store.
-Heck, if the cars didn't take so long to complete, those buyers would probably snatch up a few in different shades just to suit their moods or their dates' eye color.
+Heck, if the cars didn’t take so long to complete, those buyers would probably snatch up a few in different shades just to suit their moods or their dates’ eye color.

 So how much are we up to now?
 Four million?
 Five?
 Would that kind of sum in my bank account be enough to justify a Singer in my garage?
 When would I actually have enough to pull the trigger?